golanguzb70/highload-handling/k6/README.md

 - Determine the maximum amount of users your system can handle
 - Get the 75-80% of thet value
 - Set VUs to that value
 - Run the test in 3 stages.
-Rupm up to the VUs, stay there for 4-12 hours, rump down to 0.
+Rump up to the VUs, stay there for 4-12 hours, rump down to 0.